kurgm/kage-engine/docs/classes/Kage.md

 > **kFont**: [`Font`](../type-aliases/Font.md)

-Provides the way to configure parameters of the currently selected font.
+Allows configuration of the parameters for the currently selected font.
-Its parameters are reset to the default values when [Kage.kShotai](Kage.md#kshotai) is set.
+Its parameters reset to their default values when [Kage.kShotai](Kage.md#kshotai) is set.

 #### Example